statechannels/go-nitro/.adr/0012-interest-bearing-channel.md

 Meta commentary: sketches toward implementation of this model were reasonably straight forward, and security analysis likewise seems straightforward.

-Meta commentary two: building a production application channel against the protocol's own `requireStateSupported` interface is a great dog-fooding opportunity.
+Meta commentary two: building a production application channel against the protocol's own `stateIsSupported` interface is a great dog-fooding opportunity.

 ## Decision